Negroni

 Brief History

 The story of the Negroni dates back to the 1910s in Florence, Italy.
-Legend has it that Count Camillo Negroni, a frequent patron of Caffè Casoni, requested the bartender to strengthen his favorite cocktail, the Americano, by replacing the soda water with gin.
+Legend has it that Count Camillo Negroni, a frequent patron of Caffè Casoni, requested the bartender to strengthen his favorite cocktail, the Americano, by replacing club soda with gin.
 The addition of gin gave birth to what we now know as the Negroni.

-• Gin: The base spirit that provides a strong botanical backbone.
+• Gin: the base spirit that provides a strong botanical backbone.
 Look for London dry gin for the best results.

-• Sweet vermouth: A fortified wine, aromatized with a range of botanicals that lends a touch of richness and sweetness, rounding out the drink.
+• Sweet vermouth: a fortified wine, aromatized with a range of botanicals that lends a touch of richness and sweetness, rounding out the drink.
 I like Dolan and Carpano Antica Formula Vermouth.

-• Optional orange bitters: My favorite subtle cheat/twist is to add orange bitters to the cocktail, lending orange notes that really heighten the aroma and drinking experience.
+• Optional orange bitters: my favorite subtle cheat/twist is to add orange bitters to the cocktail, lending orange notes that really heighten the aroma and drinking experience.

 See the recipe card for full information on ingredients and quantities below.